As Amazon Associates we earn from qualifying purchases.

 When I first saw a set of kettlebells in a gym, I had no idea why these cannonballs had handles on them and what cannonballs were doing in a gym in the first place?

-You can use kettlebells for many exercises instead of barbells or dumbbells but why use kettlebells instead of dumbbells?
+You can use kettlebells for many exercises instead of barbells or dumbbells but why use kettlebells instead of the other training equipment?

 The main reason in my opinion is that kettlebells can be used for explosive training if your goal is to build explosive power.
 Kettlebells make this type of ballistic training a lot easier to do because of the design; Kettlebells are basically a one sided dumbbell with a handle on top.
 Great for swinging around for those ballistic training results!